banjo/utils/README.md

 #### defaults

 > Used for setting default values.
-Deeply merges two or more objects.
-The first objects in the arguments list overwrites previous values.
+Deeply merges two objects.
 No mutation.
-Works almost the same as merge, but the first object is the one that is preserved.
+The first object is the partial one, and the second object is the default one.
+If a value is already set in the partial object, it will not be overwritten.

 ```ts
 const obj1 = { a: 1 };